wojtekmach/strict_konf/README.md

 config.name # => Dev
 ```

-It will fail when you have too much or too few keys in your configuration:
+It will fail when you have too many or too few keys in your configuration:

 ```ruby
 StrictKonf.new('configuration.yml', 'development', [:name])                # raises UnknownKeys error